gonzalo-munillag/Benchmarking_Differential_Privacy_Analytics_Libraries/README.md

 ## Overview
 This repository contains the implementation of the paper.
-We are evaluating five Differential Privacy Libraries for:
+We are evaluating five differential privacy libraries' analytics queries (Count, sum, mean, var) on synthetic and real datasets.

-1) Synthetic Datasets
-2) Real Datasets

-### Differential Privacy Libraries are as follows:
+### Differential Privacy Libraries:

 1: (Python) IBM-diffprivlib. https://github.com/IBM/differential-privacy-library